 * * * * *

+9.3 Subscriber Participating TOs will make the appropriate filings at FERC to establish their $/MWh Non-Subscriber Usage Rates, and to obtain approval of any changes thereto.
+All such filings with FERC will include a separate appendix that states the Non-Subscriber Usage Rate and other information required by the FERC to support the Non-Subscriber Usage Rate.
+The Subscriber Participating TO will provide a copy of its filing to the CAISO and the other Participating TOs and Approved Project Sponsors in accordance with the notice provisions in the Transmission Control Agreement.

 10 Disbursement of Regional Access Charge Revenues.

-10.1 Regional Access Charge revenues shall be calculated for disbursement to each Participating TO and Approved Project Sponsor on a monthly basis as follows:
+10.1 Regional Access Charge revenues shall be calculated for disbursement to each Participating TO, Approved Project Sponsor, and Subscriber Participating TO on a monthly basis as follows:

 (a) the amount determined in accordance with Section 26.1.2 of the CAISO Tariff (“Billed RAC”).